Siddhj2206/Novel-Translator/README.md

 ## Glossary Management

-The translator has been improved to be much more restrictive about adding terms to the glossary:

 - **Automatic filtering** of common fantasy terms (sword, magic, king, etc.)
 - **Strict limits** on new terms per chapter (2 by default, 1 with `--strict_glossary`)
 - **Smart prioritization** based on term frequency and original language names